tyler-utah/AlloyForwardProgress/artifact/README.md

 These instructions have been tested on a 64-bit Linux machine running an OS similar to Ubuntu 18.04 with Docker installed and with Bash as the shell.
 Most of our software is included in the docker image.
 All data and most software required for the artifact is also included in this repository in the `to_copy` directory.

+## Accessing the docker image

+This repo contains the necessary data and scripts to build a docker container; however, this can be a lengthy process.
+For convenience, we have provided a pre-built docker image at: TODO

+To launch the docker image, please run: TODO

 ## Build the docker image

+(this step is unnecessary if you have obtained the prebuilt docker image from the previous step)

 Change into the directory: